-The policy was approved by Full Council on 23 February 2017 and is effective from 1 April 2017.
+The policy was approved by Council on 1 September 2020 and is effective from that date.

 All appointments for Chief Officers and above are subject to approval by Council.

 2. The Local Government Transparency Code 2015

 The Local Government Transparency Code 2015 requires local authorities to publish open data, including an organisation chart giving information on senior employees' salaries.
 The organisation chart required under the code must provide information on all staff in the top three levels of the organisation, excluding those whose salary does not exceed £50,000.